 The work of an electrical estimator requires a high level of skill and accuracy.
 But creating an estimate is even more important if you want to stay ahead of the competition.

 Clients use your estimate to determine who wins the job or what they can have done with the budget they have available.
 That said, producing an accurate estimate is not an easy task!
 There are many variables that go into creating an estimate, and on some projects, the estimating task alone is huge.
 If you want your electrical contractor business to succeed, it is crucial that you learn how to estimate residential electrical work.

 The electrical contractor industry is both very competitive and highly dynamic.
-Electricians need to generate new job quotes while strictly adhering to the standard bidding procedure for every new electrical work.
+Electricians need to generate new job quotes while strictly adhering to the standard bidding procedure for every new residential electrical work.
 Above all else, they need to attempt to achieve that delicate balance between presenting an accurate price that generates sufficient income while also remaining competitive against other bidders on the job.